kailash-manasarovar/statement/docs/timeline/2022/november.md

 - He is the trumpet teacher.
 - I ask him his name.
 - He says his name is Vidal.
-- He is carrying a big black scruffy leather case, apparently for his trumpet, although I believe he brought it to look like the [VHS video recorder case](../early-years/2015.md#statement-to-the-metropolitan-police) I had reported to the Met in 2015 and in 2006.
+- He is carrying a big black scruffy leather case, apparently for his trumpet, although I believe he brought it to look like the [VHS video recorder case](../early-years/2015.md#statement-to-the-metropolitan-police) I had reported to the Met in 2006 and 2015.
 - In the Generalitat Valenciana systems, his name is Vidal Sastre Sanchez Hornero, although I was told by a government official in October 2024 that the person doesn't exist in the Generalitat database!

 !!! tip "Spanish school pornographers protected top-to-bottom"